p--q/OptionsDialog/README.md

 This repository contains the PyDev package ov Eclipse.

+## Features

+Create controls on the options dialog at runtime

+Use Python gettext module for internationalization of the options dialog

+Display the option button on LibreOffice Extension Manager

+Save values in own component nodes

+Restrict display of the options page to Writer only

+Hide some options pages

 ## tools

 In the tools folder there are scripts that generates files necessary for creating an oxt file.